jennylynparsons/2nd-Independent-Project/README.md

 ## MIT

-_Please reach out with any issues with the code, or make a contribution._
+_Please reach out with any issues found in the code, or make a contribution._

 Copyright (c) _6/14/2023_ _Jenny Parsons_